BenRouhaMN/Calculator/README.md

 ## 1.1 What REST Is

-REST (Representational State Transfer) is an architectural style for distributed systems.
+REST (Representational State Transfer) is an architectural style for distributed systems defined by Roy Fielding.

+REST is not:
+- Simply using HTTP
+- Simply returning JSON
+- Simply exposing controllers

-It defines constraints that ensure:
+REST is a set of architectural constraints that ensure:

-- Scalability
-- Evolvability
+- Horizontal scalability
 - Loose coupling
+- Evolvability over time
 - Clear separation of concerns
-- Operational stability

-REST focuses on system behavior under scale and change — not simply on HTTP or JSON.
+- Predictable behavior under failure

+REST optimizes long-term system stability over short-term implementation speed.

 ---